MarieNanana/MarieNanana/README.md

 - 👋 Hi, I’m @MarieNanana
-- 👀 I’m interested in Coding
+- 👀 I’m a manager for few devs
-- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: Discord → Exo#2468

 <!---